LGBTQ+ Health

 College in general can be a significant time to explore your values and identity.
 It is not uncommon for students to question, explore, and embrace their sexual, romantic, and gender identities as a part of that experience.

-Counseling can specifically address issues related to your gender/sexual identity (coming out, transitioning, dating/sex, marginalization/discrimination, the impact of an intersex identity, exploring polyamory, discovering you are asexual, or the intersection of these identities with others you hold).
-It can also provide a safe space for LGBTQIA+ individuals to address unrelated mental health concerns (anxiety, depression, grief, ADHD, etc.) in a non-judgmental, affirming environment.
+Counseling can specifically address issues related to your gender/sexual identity such as coming out, transitioning, dating/sex, marginalization, the impact of an intersex identity, exploring polyamory, discovering you are asexual, and/or the intersection of these identities with others you hold.
+It can also provide a safe space for LGBTQ+ individuals to address unrelated mental health concerns (anxiety, depression, grief, ADHD, etc).

 More About Counseling Services